North Pembrokeshire and Fishguard Railway: Narberth Road and Maenclochog Railway

 For some years small-scale slate quarrying operations had been carried on at Rosebush, high in the Preseli Hills, and eight miles from the South Wales Railway main line at a station called Narberth Road, itself three miles from Narberth.
 That station was later named Clynderwen, and later again Clunderwen.
 In 1869 a wealthy financier named Edward Cropper purchased the freehold; Cropper was also a director of the London and North Western Railway.
 Joseph Babington Macaulay, Cropper's stepson, operated the quarry, and in order to facilitate transport of the heavy mineral to the main line railway, he planned to build a railway connection.

-Cropper and Macaulay applied in July 1871 for a Board of Trade certificate under the Railways Construction Facilities Act, 1864; this was a low-cost means of getting a line authorised where landowners were agreeable to the construction and there was no other infringement of the public interest.
+Cropper and Macaulay applied in July 1871 for a Board of Trade certificate under the Railways Construction Facilities Act 1864 (27 & 28 Vict. c.
+121); this was a low-cost means of getting a line authorised where landowners were agreeable to the construction and there was no other infringement of the public interest.
 Captain Tyler of the Board of Trade visited the site in October 1871; the line was to be standard gauge as by then it was known that the GWR would shortly be converting the gauge of the South Wales Railway from broad gauge to standard.
 The certificate was issued on 24 June 1872.
 The cost of construction was stated to be £42,247, a considerable sum then.

 Passenger operation was contemplated at the planning stage: a clause in the authorisation required Cropper to arrange for one train daily to call at a station at Llanycefn whose location was to be agreed with the Ecclesiastical Commissioners.
 There was an agreement with the Great Western Railway that that company would lay a third track for about a mile alongside its main line to allow Cropper's trains to reach Narberth Road station.
 When completed, the line had one of the steepest gradients on a standard gauge line in England, with gradient of 1 in 27 for about 1.9 miles (see List of steepest gradients on adhesion railways).